assemblymade/meta/app/views/help/questions/revenue.markdown

 Here is a common example of how Mary might earn App Coins in the Helpful product.

-1. Patrick suggests a new task for building a feature for Helpful.
+1. Patrick suggests a new bounty for building a feature for Helpful.

-2. Community members upvote the task because they think it’s valuable to Helpful’s progress.
-Each upvote adds App Coins to the bounty for completing the task.
+2. Community members upvote the bounty because they think it’s valuable to Helpful’s progress.
+Each upvote adds App Coins to the bounty for completing the bounty.

-3. Mary jumps in on the task and submits work, completing the task.
+3. Mary jumps in on the bounty and submits work, completing the bounty.

-4. The product’s Core Team then accept Mary’s work, which awards her the task’s bounty of App Coins.
+4. The product’s Core Team then accept Mary’s work, which awards her the bounty of App Coins.

 5. Later David comes along and likes Mary's work after it was already awarded.
 He also upvotes it and Mary earns additional app more App Coins because the work was already accepted by the Core Team.